Paratapes textilis: Description

 Shell of Paratapes textilis can reach a length of 3–4 cm, with a maximum length of 8 cm.
 These shells are elongate, elliptical-ovate and moderately inflated, with rounded margins.
 The outer shell surface is smooth, glossy, pale yellowish-white, with pale purplish grey inverted V-shaped markings.
 Hinge is narrow, with three radiating cardinal teeth.

+Right and left valve of the same specimen: